-If you are not comfortable with handling the needle yourself or if it is in an unsafe or difficult-to-reach location, you may be able to call your local police department’s non-emergency number for an officer to respond as time and call loads allow.
-If it is on someone else’s property, you may also notify the property owner of the needle location.
+If you are not comfortable with handling the needle yourself, please call the county’s non-emergency number (425-407-3999) to report it and get the address of the nearest site with clean-up kits.
+If it is on someone else’s property, you may also notify the property owner of the needle location

 This program is intended for residents and business owners cleaning up used needles found in the community, not for businesses that generate used needles.
 Individuals using insulin shots or other similar uses should dispose of their used needles in sharps containers provided by local pharmacies or clinics.